rcdexta/hash19/README.md

 *Hash-19 is as an assassin droid in the Star Wars Universe.
 These are durasteel drones uploaded with only the most archaic kill programs.*

 Ahem..
 Ahem..
 So about this gem itself..
-When I was writing an aggregation API that has to talk to multiple services each with their own REST end-points and when mashing up the JSON payload in a form acceptable to consumer, I ended up writing lot of boiler plate code.
+When I was writing an aggregation API that had to talk to multiple services each with their own REST end-points and when mashing up the JSON payload in a form acceptable to consumer, I ended up writing lot of boiler plate code.
 I could see patterns and there was clearly scope for optimisation.

-Hash19 is an attempt at offering a DSL to tame the JSON manipulation and help in dealing with common use cases.
+Hash19 is an attempt at offering a DSL to tame the JSON manipulation and help in dealing with common use-cases.
 The features include

 * whitelisting attributes
 * attribute aliasing and keying
 * `has_one` and `has_many` associations
+* lazy loading associations via triggers
 * mass injection of associations using bulk APIs

 ## Installation